cp4r3z/adventofcode-2023/README.md

 ## Day 19
 Parsing into a suitable data model was interesting.
 Similar to Day 5, Part 2 requires finding total combinations using Intervals.

+## Day 20
+Stored the state flags as a BitInt using bitwise operators.
+Part 2 was some manual logic analysis and then finding cycles similar to Day 08.

 # Setup

 ## Building